GianpaoloBranca/SoftwareEng2/scratches/TP/TP.md

 ###Definitions
 * Bottom-up: a strategy that starts from the lower level to the higher level components.
+* Stub: a fake component that simulate the behaviour of the one that is not already integrated.
+It is used to test other components that require interaction with this one.
 ###Abbreviations
 * GUI: Graphical unit interfaces
 ###Reference documents